The Light in the Piazza (musical): Act 2

 Margaret tries to reason with Signor Naccarelli, who saw Clara's childlike handwriting as she completed her marriage form.
 Seemingly unconcerned with her immaturity or her handwriting, Signor Naccarelli admits that he saw Clara write her age on the forms – 26 – and that this makes her an unsuitable bride for his son who is only 20.
 Relieved that he has not discovered their secret, Margaret begs him to change his mind, but he will not.
 She invites him to take a walk with her, and the two wander from one end of Florence to the other as the sun slowly sets and the night comes on ("Let's Walk").
-By giving him time to mull things over and by not pressuring him, Margaret succeeds in putting the wedding back on track; Signor Naccarelli says he will meet them at the church the following morning.
+By giving him time to mull things over and by not pressuring him, Margaret succeeds in putting the wedding back on track.
+They share a kiss and Signor Naccarelli promises his family will meet the Johnsons at the church the following morning, as originally planned.

 From the hotel room, Margaret calls Roy to tell him about the wedding.
 As might be predicted, he insists that Clara cannot handle the responsibilities of marriage.
 Clara, in her wedding dress, stands in the shadows, overhearing her mother's side of the conversation.
 Margaret says, "Just because she isn't normal, Roy, doesn't mean she's consigned to a life of loneliness.
 She mustn't be made to accept less from life just because she isn't like you or me."
-Shattered, Clara slips out of the hotel room and runs once more through Florence ("Interlude"), meeting Fabrizio at the church in order to tell him that she cannot marry him; she won't allow herself to cause him any pain.
-Fabrizio assuages all of her fears ("Love to Me").
+Shattered, Clara slips out of the hotel room and runs once more through Florence ("Clara's Interlude"), meeting Fabrizio at the church in order to tell him that she cannot marry him; she won't allow herself to cause him any pain.
+However, Fabrizio assuages all of her fears ("Love to Me").

 Moments before the wedding, Clara tells Margaret she can't leave her; Margaret assures her she can.
-Left alone, Margaret breaks open all the repressed doubts and yearnings that she has carried for years on end about love, realizing at last that the chance of love somehow outweighs the terrible risks.
-She joins the wedding ceremony ("Fable").
+Left alone, Margaret breaks open all the repressed doubts and yearnings that she has carried for years on end about love, realizing at last that the chance of love somehow outweighs the terrible risks, and joins the wedding ceremony ("Fable").